jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

 Either way, Eve is familiar enough with that sort of entitlement to be dismissive of it.
 She's also much less charitable towards it than Janice Rand has been.

-Note that, even if we take a more charitable view of the women's situation and assume that they're the equivalent of [mail order brides](https://en.wikipedia.org/wiki/Mail-order_bride) who are merely being used as bargaining chips as opposed to goods to be bartered, that's still a situation where abuse is unfortunately not at all uncommon.
+Note that, even if we take a more charitable view of the women's situation and assume that they're the equivalent of {% wiki Mail-order_bride|mail order brides|en %} who are merely being used as bargaining chips as opposed to goods to be bartered, that's still a situation where abuse is unfortunately not at all uncommon.
 In fact, many customers seek out women from countries where domestic violence and sexual assault are treated less seriously.

  > **CHILDRESS**: I guess I'm supposed to sit, taste, and roll my eyes.
 Ooh, female cooking again.